 Dear Once Bitten,

-In 1999, West Nile virus appeared in New York City.
+In 1999, West Nile virus appeared in the United States.
 Though this was the first time the virus was seen in North America, West Nile has since spread across the Western Hemisphere.
 Most infected people either show no symptoms or have mild to moderate fever, headache, body aches, and general overall tiredness.
 They may also have swollen lymph nodes or a rash.
 However, about 1 out of 150 people infected with the virus will develop severe West Nile disease, in which the virus causes inflammation of the brain, membrane around the brain, and/or spinal cord.
 Symptoms can include:

 The elderly and people with compromised immune systems are at the highest risk of developing severe illness from the virus.
 There is no cure for the infection itself, but most people will clear the infection on their own.
 Treatment for people with West Nile-related neuroinvasive disease involves what is called supportive care: fluids, bed rest, preventing secondary infections, respiratory management/support, and careful monitoring by a health care provider.